awsdocs/aws-cli-user-guide/doc_source/cli-configure-envvars.md

 [`AWS_DEFAULT_REGION`](cli-configure-quickstart.md#cli-configure-quickstart-region)
 Specifies the AWS Region to send the request to\.
-If defined, this environment variable overrides the value for the profile setting `region` and \.
+If defined, this environment variable overrides the value for the profile setting `region`.
 You can override this environment variable by using the `--region` command line parameter and the AWS SDK compatible `AWS_REGION` environment variable\.

 `AWS_EC2_METADATA_DISABLED`
 Disables the use of the Amazon EC2 instance metadata service \(IMDS\)\.